xlibsWrapper yak

 Parting words

 nixpkgs is full of bits with accidental complexity like xlibsWrapper or autogenerated set of xorg packages.
 Or long deprecated packages like llvm-5 (it still has a few reverse dependencies believe it or not).
-They are usually easy to fix, just take some effport to sort out all the numerous users.
+They are usually easy to fix, just take some effort to sort out all the numerous users.

 Fun fact: it takes about 3 months of slow pace to sort out 80 packages.
 Something like 1 package a day.
 Sounds like a good estimate of large-scale changes.